Emily Tennant

 Emily Tennant (born August 9, 1990) is a Canadian actress.
-She played Ivy Young on the Canadian comedy television series Mr. Young.
+She played Ivy Young on the Canadian comedy television series Mr. Young, and voices Polly Pocket in the eponymous animated series.

-Life and career
+Early life

 Tennant was born in Vancouver, British Columbia.
+She has one sister.

+Career

 In 2000, she played her first role in the romantic comedy film, Personally Yours.
 After that, she could be seen in some minor roles in TV series and films.
 In 2004, she played a recurring role in the comedy horror series Kingdom Hospital.
 In 2005, Tennant had a minor role of The Sisterhood of the Traveling Pants.